david2628/Work2Play/UseCases/CRUD-Task.md

-# Use-Case Specification: Add Task
+# Use-Case Specification: Manipulate Task

-# 1. Add Task
+# 1. Manipulate Task

 ## 1.1 Brief Description
-This use case allows users to list all tasks, create tasks, edit tasks and delete tasks.
+This use case allows users to list all tasks, create, edit and delete tasks.
 So it describes the creation, reading, updating and deleting of Tasks (CRUD).